-Record setting temperatures and extreme drought conditions posed a challenge to reduce annual water usage by 96,600 gallons during 2021 and therefore we did not meet our goal.
+Record setting temperatures, drought conditions, and large amounts of growth in this area led to a 15% increase in total consumption from 2020 and prevented us from meeting our goal of reducing annual water usage by 96,600 gallons.
 However, the District met its own goal of reducing distribution system loss below 10%.
-Through early and aggressive leak detection efforts we were able to reduce system leakage to 7.5% for the calendar year.
+Through early and aggressive leak detection efforts we were able to reduce system leakage to 8.1% for the calendar year.